-In this study, we examine whether and to what extent a further reduction in the total excess time may be achieved by any other passive regulation, and especially by any other parking reservation policy.
-Towards that we use mathematical programming models to devise lower bounds on the total excess time that users spend in the system under any passive regulation and under any parking reservation policy.
-We consider the benefit of limiting the requirement to make a reservation to only some of the journeys.
+In this study, we examine whether and to what extent further reductions of the total excess time may be achieved through the use of any other passive regulation and through the use of any other parking reservation policy in particular.
+We use mathematical programming models to devise lower bounds on the total excess time that users spend in the system under any passive regulation and under any parking reservation policy.
+We consider the benefits of limiting requirements to make reservations to only some journeys.
 We refer to these policies as partial reservation policies, which combine the two extreme (complete) policies in different ways.
 We evaluate the performance of all policies and compare them to the lower bounds.

-We note that while mathematical programming may not be perceived as the natural choice to analyze such a system, its advantage is in its ability to process an extremely large number of possible occurrences.
-On the other hand, in order to model the VSS using stochastic tools, for example closed queueing systems, some simplifying assumptions are required to make the model tractable.
-Fricker and Gast (2014) and Kaspi et al. (2014) make simplifying assumptions regarding the behavior of users when they face vehicle/parking space shortages.
-George and Xia (2011) assume that the capacities of the stations are unlimited.
-Indeed, using these assumptions tractable models are generated.
-However, they do not reflect the true dynamics of the VSS since the interactions between neighboring stations due to shortages are neglected.
+We note that while mathematical programming may not be perceived as a natural approach for analyzing such a system, it is advantageous in its ability to process an extremely large number of possible occurrences.
+Conversely, in order to model the VSS using stochastic tools (for example, closed queuing systems), some simplifying assumptions are required to make the model tractable.
+Fricker and Gast (2014) and Kaspi et al. (2014) make simplifying assumptions regarding user behaviors when users face vehicle/parking space shortages.
+George and Xia (2011) assume that station capacities are unlimited.
+Indeed, using these assumptions, tractable models are generated.
+However, they do not reflect the true dynamics of VSSs, as interactions between neighboring stations due to shortages are neglected.

-The focus of this study is on improving VSSs from the user perspective.
-Indeed, the operators have their own perspective that reflects their revenue and costs, which plays a crucial role when making strategic decisions about the design of the system, about active regulation, pricing etc. As for the short run, when a reservation is denied, the operator indeed may lose revenue, thus potentially creating a conflict between the user's and the operator's goals.
-However, under a good reservation policy, this would provide better service to the users and thus increase revenue in the long run.
-Therefore, when optimizing the parking reservation policy, it is reasonable to consider only the quality of service as an objective function.
+This study focuses on improving VSSs from a user's perspective.
+Indeed, operators have their own perspectives based on revenues and costs, which play a crucial role when making strategic decisions on system design, active regulation, pricing, etc. In the short run, when a reservation is denied, the operator may indeed lose revenue, thus potentially generating a conflict between the user's and operator's goals.
+However, under an effective reservation policy, this would provide better service to users and thus increase revenues in the long run.
+Therefore, when optimizing parking reservation policies, it is reasonable to consider only the quality of service as an objective function.

-The contributions of this paper are: First, using mathematical programming models, we provide for the first time lower bounds on the performance of a VSS, measured by the total excess time, under any passive regulation and under any parking reservation policy.
+The contributions of this paper are as follows.
+First, using mathematical programming models, we provide for the first time lower bounds on the performance of a VSS, measured by the total excess time, under any passive regulation and under any parking reservation policy.
 Second, we introduce the concept of partial reservation policies.
-We examine three different partial policies, each is based on a simple sound principle, which is easy to control by the system's managers and communicate to the users.
+We examine three different partial policies that are each based on a simple sound principle that is easy to control by the system's managers and communicate to the users.
 We define the user behavior under these policies and examine their performance using discrete event simulation of real world systems.
 Third, we examine the potential benefit of parking space overbooking.

-The rest of the paper is organized as follows: in Section 2, a generic description of the VSS is presented and mathematical models are formulated to bound its performance under passive regulations and in particular under parking reservation policies.
-In Section 3 a behavior model of users in VSSs is presented and the proposed partial parking reservation policies are described.
+The remainder of the paper is organized as follows.
+In Section 2, a generic description of the VSS is presented, and mathematical models are formulated to bound VSS's performance under passive regulations and under parking reservation policies in particular.
+In Section 3, a behavior model of VSS users is presented, and the proposed partial parking reservation policies are described.
 A utopian overbooking policy is presented at the end of this section.
-A description of two real world VSSs and numerical results for their performance are presented and discussed in Section 4.
+A description of two real world VSSs and numerical results on their performance are presented and discussed in Section 4.
 Concluding remarks are provided in Section 5.